tezc/resql/README.md

 * Light on resources: ~1 MB executable size, can start with a few MB of RAM.
 Currently, it uses 2 threads only, it'll occupy 2 cores on your machine at most.
 * [C](https://github.com/tezc/resql/wiki/C-Client), [Java](https://github.com/tezc/resql/wiki/Java-Client) and [Go](https://github.com/tezc/resql/wiki/Go-Client) clients are available.
 * JSON, Full-Text Search, RTree and Geopoly SQLite extensions are included.
-* Each operation is atomic.
-Operations can be batched together and sent to the server in one round-trip and executed atomically.
-* Read and write operations can be combined together. e.g. SELECT and INSERT in a single batch.

 ### Limitations
 * Explicit transactions are not supported. e.g. No BEGIN, COMMIT or ROLLBACK.
 Instead of explicit transactions, you can batch your operations and send them in one go.
 A batch is executed atomically.